NorthernMechatronics/tflm_digits/README.md

     the inferences.
 You should define these details in some way in `model_settings.cc` and `model_settings.h`, and provide a readable format when providing the predictions.

-Generally, steps 1-8 will be done within the **tflm_setup()** function, whereas steps 9-11 will be done within the **tflm_inference()** function.
-This is because once the model has been loaded in the interpreter, the interpreter remains static between inferences until debugging ceases.
+    We show an example in how we print out the predictions through the **prediction_results(int8_t \*out, size_t len)** function.

 ### Discussions on importing operations for a resolver

 Resolvers define operations that the interpreter needs to access in order to run the model.
 At the time of writing, there are **71 operations** allowed within TFLM.
-We do not recommend importing all operations due to high memory usage, and importing unused operations into the resolver is generally unacceptable.
+**We do not recommend importing all operations** due to high memory usage, and importing unused operations into the resolver is unacceptable.
-There are cases when this is acceptable: when the model's layers are not explicitly defined (e.g., using a model developed by someone else), or during development (i.e., experimentation purposes).
+There are certain cases where this is acceptable: when the model's layers are not explicitly defined (e.g., using a model developed by someone else), or during development (i.e., experimentation purposes).

 If you add `#include "tensorflow/lite/micro/micro_mutable_op_resolver.h"`, you must understand which layers are required within your graph.
 You must either return back to the environment from which you built the model, or use a third-party service that explicitly outlines the layers for you, such as Netron.
 We have another discussion [here](#how-to-use-netron).